rkuma183/wilsonmar.github.io/_posts/2018-05-13-machine-learning-algorithms.md

 This cheat sheet PDF of Microsoft'a Azure ML Algorithms</a>
 <a href="https://user-images.githubusercontent.com/300046/40009626-d5359eec-575f-11e8-8a4d-7a24d52d4d8b.png">
 <img width="1280" alt="aml-cheatsheet.png" src="https://user-images.githubusercontent.com/300046/40009626-d5359eec-575f-11e8-8a4d-7a24d52d4d8b.png"><br />(click for full-screen image)</a>

+From the <a target="_blank" href="https://msdn.microsoft.com/en-us/library/azure/dn906033.aspx">
+A-Z List of Machine Learning Studio Modules</a>, lists basic database and UI features such as forms, which means it's building standard computing functions on top of AI capabilities.

 <a name="x"></a>
 <a name="y"></a>
 <table border="1" cellpadding="4" cellspacing="0">